Waste Reduction Awards Program (WRAP)

 CalRecycle has not offered a WRAP awards application since 2011.
 This program is not being actively implemented.
 For information about other business awards programs please see: http://www.calrecycle.ca.gov/ReduceWaste/Awards/.

-- What are the WRAP awards?
+- What were the WRAP awards?

 - Were the businesses randomly chosen for the award?